-It is important to avoid using any type of utensil or even the fingers to remove the fish bone, especially when it is not visible, as lesions on the esophageal wall can end up causing more discomfort and increase the risk of infection.
+It is important to avoid scraping your throat with any type of utensil or even your fingers to remove the fish bone, especially when it is not visible.
+Small wounds in your throat or esophageal wall can end up causing more discomfort and increase your risk of infection.

 When to go to the doctor

 Most cases can be treated at home, however it is important to go to the emergency room whenever you cannot remove the fish bone using one of the techniques mentioned above, or if you experience:

 - Difficulty breathing

 Generally, the doctor can remove the fish bone using special tweezers, but in the most difficult cases it may be necessary to perform a minor surgery to remove the fish bone.
 In these cases, the fish bone is removed and you are discharged home immediately after, as it is a very simple surgery that often does not even involve any incisions to the skin.